open-cluster-management-io/open-cluster-management-io.github.io/content/en/getting-started/quick-start/_index.md

 After walking through our *Quick Start* guide you will:

-* Install and run OCM's command-line tool `clusteradm`.
+* Install and run Open Cluster Management(OCM)'s command-line tool `clusteradm`.
-* Bootstrap an OCM's hub cluster as the multi-cluster control plan.
+* Bootstrap an OCM's hub cluster as the multi-cluster control plane.
 * Register another cluster as OCM's managed cluster.
 * Approving the managed cluster to be controlled by hub cluster.